 Step 4: Analyzing Themes.
 The fourth stage of thematic analysis is where the researcher reviewed and defined themes for clarity Braun and Clarke (2022).
 Some of the themes needed more details and needed to be more specific.
-For example, the theme, Racial Microaggressions at PWI was used and even though this was an important aspect of the findings, the theme was not detailed enough to describe the participant racial experience of being intentional or nonintentional at their PWI.
+For example, the theme, Racial Microaggressions at PWI was used, and even though this was an important aspect of the findings, the theme was not detailed enough to describe the participant’s racial experience of being intentional or nonintentional at their PWI.
 This theme was then redeveloped into African American alumni described their motivation despite racism and racial microaggression while attending a PWI.
 Each theme was supported by the codes, categories, and corresponding research questions as shown in the codes to theme example in Table 7.
 Table 8 shows the example of how the themes were analyzed.
-The final themes and definitions that relates to the research questions are list in Appendix N.
+The final themes and definitions that relate to the research questions are list in Appendix P.

 Themes were reviewed and evaluated based on the importance and relevance to the research questions and based on whether the themes aligned with the research questions.
-The data was reviewed to confirm that the themes were relevant to the research question.
+The data were reviewed to confirm that the themes were relevant to the research question.
 A codebook was used that included the research question, theme, theme definitions, and aligned categories.
-Table 9 Themes, Theme Meanings, and Aligned Categories shows a sample of aligned categories, research questions and themes.
+Table 9 - Themes, Theme Meanings, and Aligned Categories shows a sample of aligned categories, research questions and themes.

+The alignment between the seven key categories and five themes derived from the qualitative research on the contributions of African American faculty and peers on alumni goal setting , self motivation, and ongoing persistence at PWIs.
+The seven categories are sense of belonging, faculty representation, experiences of racism, curriculum influences, motivational influences, recruitment strategies, and persistence through obstacles.
+The five themes explore the role of curriculum diversity, mentorship, positive and negative experiences, role models, and a sense of belonging in the persistence and success of African American students at PWIs.

+Theme 1 emphasizes the importance of a diverse curriculum that supports academic and career development in helping African American students set goals and persist.
+Theme 2 highlights the significance of faculty and peer mentorship, support, and guidance in motivating and sustaining African American students.
+Theme 3 describes positive experiences of representation and negative experiences of exclusion and racism that impact African American students.
+Theme 4 focus on the influence of African American role models and mentors on student persistence.
+Theme 5 describes the effects of a sense of belonging through various forms of campus and community involvement on ongoing student persistence.
+See Appendix O for the table visualizing the alignment of the seven categories to the five themes.